WaChat to PDF

 • Account records: WhatsApp or carrier records, if available via subpoena, confirming which number was registered to which device

-• IP address logs: network records that can tie a WhatsApp account to a physical location or device (typically requires legal process to obtain)
+• IP address logs: network records that tie a WhatsApp account to a physical location or device (typically requires legal process to obtain)

 Discovery and WhatsApp